wlsy/AKTabBarController/README.md

 - Only one image is needed for both selected and unselected states (style is added via CoreGraphics).
 - Icons are resized when needed and particularly in landscape mode.
 - Animated state of the tabs with a nice cross fade animation.
+- Support pre-rendered images (no glossy effect will be applied).

 ## Preview
 ###iPhone portrait